Search features

 Email Email More info More Info

-a section of the FAMILY LAW AND THE HUMAN SERVICES course in Law - LAW
+a section of the HEALTHCARE FINANCE course in Healthcare Management - HCM

 ...The objective of this course is to provide students with an introduction to statistics and to enhance their analytical abilities.
 The course covers descriptive statistics, measures of central tendency and dispersion, probability and probability distributions, confidence intervals and hypothesis test...